-A specific review of Polokwane Housing Association strategic position in the context of risk must be carried out.
-The entity's ability to liquidate its positions must be assessed.
+A specific review of Polokwane Municipality's strategic position in the context of risk must be carried out.
+The municipality's ability to liquidate its positions must be assessed.
 The degree of strategic flexibility in response to a risk event must be considered.